dylanbarwick/reqresimport/README.md

 4. Click "send" - you should see a table of six retrieved entries starting with `michael.lawson@reqres.in`.
 5. Uncheck the "preview option" and click "send".
 6. Go back to `/admin/people` and you should see six new user accounts.
-7. Call up a terminal window and sh into the web server.
+7. Call up a terminal window and ssh into the web server.
-8. Type `drush mim reqres_user_data` and hit return.
+8. Type `drush migrate:import reqres_user_data` and hit return.
 9. Go back to `/admin/people` and you should see six new user accounts.
 These will have an image saved against `field_reqres_avatar_image`.
 10. You may need to adjust the visibility of fields here: `/admin/config/people/accounts/form-display` to make sure all of the `field_reqres_*` fields are visible on the form.